kfishkin/brago/README.md

 learning experiment, so be gentle with your comments :)

 ## Version log
+## 1.24 (31 October)
+  Fixed a bug reported by JimmyFlash where accessories with no icon wouldn't show the faction in their 'alt' text.

 ## 1.23 (22 September)
   Fixed a bug reported by caberniqui@yahoo.es, where 'Lore of Steel' bonus was only being applied once even if you had multiples of the same set.